The bonanza of M&A deals and IPOs we experienced during the start of the pandemic has dried out.

-Systems such as 4Degrees, analyze the strength of your team’s collective networks to surface warm introductions and identify the best path to prospective buyers or management teams.
-By serving as your firm’s central source of truth, 4Degrees ensures your team has a 360-degree view of your firm’s relationships and the entire deal process, keeping everyone on the same page.
+Systems such as 4Degrees analyze the strength of your team’s collective networks to surface warm introductions and identify the best path to prospective buyers or management teams.
+By serving as your firm’s central source of truth, 4Degrees ensures your team has a 360-degree view of your firm’s relationships and the entire deal process, keeping the whole firm on the same page.

 At 4Degrees, we have designed a Software as a Service (SaaS) relationship intelligence platform for investment bankers and other financial services industries, including venture capital and private equity.

 Project Management Systems

-A project management system is crucial to ensure nothing falls through the cracks.
-These tools ensure all parts of the project, such as completing due diligence, legal reviews, and other tasks, have been completed while allowing managing directors and other leaders to assign tasks and responsibilities to specific teams or individuals.
+A project management system is crucial to ensure the project is completed efficiently.
+These tools ensure all parts of the project, such as determining valuations, conducting due diligence, legal reviews, and other tasks, have been completed while allowing managing directors and other leaders to assign tasks and responsibilities to specific teams or individuals.

 These systems allow bankers to access key documents, financial statements, risk analytics, charting tools, and other tools to analyze large amounts of data and shape their investing process.

 Fortunately, other less expensive alternatives can empower your firm with the data it needs to remain competitive and find deals where it can add value and provide advisory services.
 Tools such as Factset, Refinitiv, MergerMarket, SourceScrub, Alphasense, and YCharts, among other startups, can be great alternatives to the previously mentioned costly research tools.

 Depending on the sector and size of deals your firm specializes in, you can find the right research tool that fits your needs and budget.